 The information within an organization is often categorized into varying degrees of sensitivity.
 While some data can be made publicly available for purposes such as sales and advertising, most other information is typically privatized and secured in company-hosted hardware strongholds, such as highly protected servers.
-This file access system is implemented since the exclusive information could consist of intellectual property, trademarks, and personal and company-related customer profiles.
+Device Control Plus can be leveraged by the administrator to implement a file access system that provides exclusive permissions to a select number of verified users so that they can view or copy relevant confidential information such as intellectual property, trademarks, and personal and company-related customer profiles.

 This file access permission is the most basic level of access, and is recommended for ordinary employees.
 A read-only option still allows team members to obtain the knowledge they need without altering the data or its location.
 By allocating file access permissions to constitute a read-only file system, admins can maintain an organized file structure while simultaneously ensuring vital information is kept intact.
 This also prevents data leakage, as well as attacks that stem from relocating legitimate data and interspersing it with malicious information, such as cross-site scripting.

 If the file creation option is enabled, devices can extract data from the computer and transfer it to their peripheral devices.
 If needed, the user can also modify the data within the device.
 Rest assured that the original data can still be preserved through file shadowing, a security feature that produces copies of transferred data, which is then stored in a protected network share.

 Within Device Control Plus' file system permissions, there is also a setting for enabling the movement of files from the device to a computer.
 This option should be allowed only for highly trusted users; if not, it's possible for malicious scripts and malware to be discreetly tunneled into the computer.
 This can have negative ramifications on the hardware and software, which in turn can obstruct the proper functioning of the machine.